20c/django-ixpmgr/README.md

 ### Versioning
 First 3 octets of version match the official IXP-Manager release, anything with a 4th octect should be considered development.

-### Server

-The Django application can be run via `manage.py runserver` from the `src/` directory.
-IX-API endpoints will forward ooperations to the corresponding backend IXP-Manager objects.
-Currently, all API objects are read-only, except for `/macs` which allows updating the `address` field.